bioinfo-ut/PhenotypeSeeker/README.md

 ### Prerequisites

-To install and run PhenotypeSeeker, python2.7, pip2.7, Genometester4 and mash need to be installed on your system.
+To install PhenotypeSeeker, python2.7 and pip2.7 must be installed on your system.

 #### Pip2.7
 To install pip2.7 with python2.7 and curl installed, open the command-line and type in: